jizhu1023/DMAN_MOT/README.md

 # Usage
 1. Download the [DMAN model](https://zhiyanapp-build-release.oss-cn-shanghai.aliyuncs.com/zhuji_file/spatial_temporal_attention_model.h5) and put it into the "model/" folder.
+2. Download the [MOT16 dataset](https://motchallenge.net/data/MOT16/), unzip it to the "data/" folder.
+3. Cd to the "ECO/" folder, run the script install.m to compile libs for the ECO tracker
-2. Run the socket server script:
+4. Run the socket server script:
 <pre><code>python calculate_similarity.py
 </code></pre>
-3. Run the socket client script DMAN_demo.m in Matlab.
+5. Run the socket client script DMAN_demo.m in Matlab.
 # Citation

 If you use this code, please consider citing: